 LWN learning content is based on the specific learning outcomes at QQI levels 1 to 4.
 The content is developed for adult literacy learners and uses real world examples to apply the skills being learnt.
-Learners can choose content from a range of topics including family, health, sport & leisure, work, money, technology and the environment.

 The TEL Officer is responsible for the quality of learning content on LWN.
 LWN Authors are responsible for writing content for LWN.
 This content includes a mixture of learning methods including graphical explanation, interactive exercises and video demonstrations.
 LWN Editors are responsible for reviewing content for WriteOn.